seantywork/sorrylinus/README.md

 ## what on earth is this?

-This is a project that began with an aim to controlling my place's \
+This is a project that began with an aim to controlling an AC\
-AC from outside my house, but somehow has grown into something bigger (and weirder)
+at my place from outside, but somehow has grown into something bigger (and weirder)

 Below picture describes the whole structure